stelligent/pipeline-dashboard/README.md

 # Overview
 Simple dashboard built for viewing pipeline metrics in AWS.
 Built using CloudWatch dashboards and metrics populated from CloudWatch events that CodePipeline triggers.

+For more details, see the blog post [CodePipeline Dashboard](https://github.com/stelligent/pipeline-dashboard)

 ![Screen Shot](docs/screen-shot.png)

 ## Launch now!